Almost succinct representation of maximal palindromes: Abstract

 \section{Abstract}

 Palindromes are strings that read the same forward and backward.
 The computation of palindromic structures within strings is a fundamental problem in string algorithms, being motivated by potential applications in formal language theory and bioinformatics.
 Although the number of palindromic factors in a string of length $n$ can be quadratic, they can be implicitly represented in $O(n \log n)$ bits of space by storing the lengths of all maximal palindromes in an integer array, which can be computed in $O(n)$ time~[Manacher, 1975].
-In this paper, we propose a novel $O(n)$-bit representation of all maximal palindromes in a string, which enables $O(1)$-time retrieval of the length of the maximal palindrome centered at any given position.
-Since Manacher's algorithm and the notion of maximal palindromes are widely utilized for solving numerous problems involving palindromic structures, our compact representation will accelerate the development of more space-efficient solutions.
-Indeed, as the first application of our compact representation of maximal palindromes, we present a data structure of size $O(n)$ bits that can compute the longest palindrome appearing in any given factor of the string in $O(\log n)$ time.
+In this paper, for any positive constant $\epsilon < 1$, we propose a novel $(3(1+\epsilon)n + o(n))$-bit representation of all maximal palindromes in a string, which enables $O(1)$-time retrieval of the length of the maximal palindrome centered at any given position.
+The data structure can be constructed in $O(n)$ time and $O(n)$-bit working space from the input string of length $n$.
+Since Manacher's algorithm and the notion of maximal palindromes are widely utilized for solving numerous problems involving palindromic structures, our compact representation will accelerate the development of more space-efficient solutions to such problems.
+Indeed, as the first application of our compact representation of maximal palindromes, we present a data structure of size $O(n)$ bits that can compute the longest palindrome appearing in any given factor of a string of length $n$ in $O(\log n)$ time.